elmomoilanen/Simple-neural-network/README.md

 ## Examples ##

-Folder *examples* contain a classification task example for the MNIST data (task is to classify handwritten digits).
-In order to run the code in a notebook, the data must be downloaded separately and the jupyter package must be installed and included in the current virtual environment.
+Folder *examples* contain a classification task example for the MNIST data (the task is to classify handwritten digits).
+In order to run the code in a notebook, the data must be downloaded separately, and the Jupyter package must be installed and included in the current virtual environment.

-Following command does the Jupyter package installation (`examples` is now the required dependency group in pyproject.toml)
+Following command installs the Jupyter package (`examples` is now the required dependency group in pyproject.toml)

 ```bash
 poetry install --with examples
 ```

-and then fire up a notebook by
+and then fire up a notebook by running

 ```bash
 poetry run jupyter notebook